Returning To Fitness After A Break

 Simple fitness tests:

-How much your break set you back depends on how fit you were beforehand.
-The fitter you were, the less the impact.
+How much your break set you back depends on how in shape you were beforehand.
+The more in shape you were, the less the impact.

 Consult Your Physician If You Have Pre-existing Medical Conditions